-Student's families may receive a reimbursement for all dual credit/online college class hours taken each semester with a grade of "C" or higher.
-The student must submit a transcript showing their grade for any hours being reimbursed by January 15th for the Fall semester and June 15th for the Spring semester.
-Reimbursement checks will be issued 2-4 weeks after they are received by the district office and will be issued to the person who paid for the class.
+Student's families may receive a reimbursement for all dual credit/online college class hours taken each semester with a grade of "B" or higher.
+The student must submit proof of payment and a transcript to the district office showing their grade for any hours being reimbursed by January 15th for the Fall semester and June 15th for the Spring semester.
+Reimbursement checks will be issued 2-4 weeks after transcripts are received by the district office and will be issued to the person who paid for the class.
 Books and other fees for these classes are the responsibility of the student and will not be reimbursed.

-Reimbursements will be made based on grade obtained in the course as shown below.
+Reimbursements will be made based on the grade obtained in the course as shown below.

 Grade % Reimbursement

-A 100%

-В 75%
+A 75%

-C 50%
+В 50%

-The Board of Education reserves the right to allow this College Reimbursement section to sunset after the 2021-2022 school year.
+The Board of Education reserves the right to allow this College Reimbursement section to sunset after the 2022-2023 school year.
 The policy will be revised and updated as needed on an annual basis.

-Make-Up Work IHEA, IBD
+Make-Up Work IHEA, JBD